fastforwardlabs/blog_deprecated/_newsletters/2018-05-02-subscribers.md

 * Mike will be speaking at the [Strata Data Conference](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/65283) in London on May 24th.

-* Friederike will be speaking at the [Data Science Salon](https://www.eventbrite.com/e/data-science-salon-nyc-tickets-40072527007) on applying AI and Machine Learning To Media and Entertainment on **June 13th** (please note the corrected date) in New York.
+* Friederike will be speaking at the [Data Science Salon](https://www.eventbrite.com/e/data-science-salon-nyc-tickets-40072527007) on applying AI and Machine Learning To Media and Entertainment on June 13th in New York.

 * Friederike will also be speaking at the [Research & Applied AI Summit](https://raais.co/) in London on June 29th.